 - If the vet wants to see evidence of the worm eggs that I found, I can deliver pictures of the worm eggs I found.
 Please notify me in advance.

 - Furthermore, I can try to answer all your questions about worms and worm management.
 I regularly study scientific literture about worms, dewormng agents, and other related cases.

 - Front fee of Nafl.
-1,- per km from Julianadorp (or my route to St. Joris, which I pass weekly).
+1,- per km from Julianadorp (or my route that day).

 If you are you interested in letting me perform a dung research for your animal(s), please contact me.

 It is best when the dung is examined within 24 hours.
 In the hours following the dung will slowly fall back in quality, especially on warm summer days (which is always the case at Curacao).
 Therefore it is important that the dung sample will arrive at my place soon after collection.
 I also have proper cooling to stop the worm egg development.

 If bringing to me is not possible on very short term, please store the sample refrigerated as much as possible (for example in a fridge, do not freeze!).

 You will receive the result and a set up advice by email within a week.

 For this setup I also need information about your horse(s)/animal(s).
 Together with delivering a dung sample, you need to fill in one question form per animal (see below).